AndroidTestBugReport/ReCDroid/README.md

 This VirtualBox image has a default setting as occupying 15GB memory, 4 kernels cpu from physical machine.
 If your desktop runs this VirtualBox image very slowly, you may consider modifing its default setting as occupying fewer kernels cpu or lower memory.

+ReCDroid may fail to reproduce bugs from some bug reports in VirtualBox, but it should not be too many.
+It is because if the VituralBox image runs on poor hardware, the emulator may be very slow and the response time may be more than 3 seconds.
+If the response of clicking button event is longer than 3 seconds, ReCDroid will consider it is a bad button and never try it again.
+Then ReCDroid may never find the bug.
+Changing to a better hardware to run the image is a good choice.

 ###  Files Description as Input and Output:

 We use one bug report folder `1.newsblur_s/` as an example.